How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 The breakdown of the pectin enables cooked and dehydrated vegetables, like carrots, to reconstitute much faster than their uncooked counterparts.

-Reconstituting Dehydrating Frozen Carrots
+Reconstituting Dehydrated Frozen Carrots

-Frozen Carrots may have been blanched prior to freezing.
+Frozen carrots may have been blanched prior to freezing.
 They have not been cooked.
 Sure, we can successfully dehydrate frozen carrots.
-However, reconstituting dehydrated frozen carrots into an edible state can take 30 to 45 minutes, or even longer.
+However, reconstituting dehydrated, frozen carrots into an edible state can take 30 to 45 minutes or even longer.

-For efficiency when were in the field or on the trail, we stick with dehydrating canned carrots.
+For efficiency when we’re in the field or on the trail, we stick with dehydrating canned carrots.

 Supplies Needed for Dehydrating Carrots